jaimejim/jaimejim.github.io/_posts/2017-01-20-raspberri-resilio.markdown

 As a pet project of mine, I have been using a spare Raspberry Pi 3 as a back up system for my files.
 I want to reduce my dependency on *cloud* services like Google Drive, Dropbox, etc and I want to have control over what I share.

+I was looking for a P2P-based file storage software that could run over multiple OS.
+However I didn't want to share my files with everyone but rather I was looking for a DHT overlay of my own devices.

+I remembered Bittorrent Sync from few years back and found out two versions of it: [Resilio](https://www.resilio.com) and [Syncthing](https://syncthing.net).

-After some research I rediscovered [Resilio](https://www.resilio.com) which I remembered as Bittorrent Sync.
-It basically is a P2P-based file storage software that runs on pretty much any OS.
-It allows you to back up the files of your computer on any other device you own.
-You can also [back up your phone pictures](https://itunes.apple.com/us/app/resilio-sync-file-transfer/id1126282325?mt=8) on your computer automatically or share a large folder among friends or colleagues.
+Both allow you to back up files of your computer on any other device or share a large folder among friends or colleagues.
 If you have a NAS, you can also back it up there and sync the files between your computer and NAS.
-Finally, it also has the option of encrypting the folders that you are sharing, which is handy in the corporate environment.
+Finally, they also provide encryption, which is handy in the corporate environment.

 ![Sexy insides of the Raspberry 3](/assets/images/resilio_raspberry.jpg)

-### Installing Raspbian on Raspberry 3
+###1.
+Installing Raspbian on Raspberry 3

 First step is getting a [Raspberry 3](https://www.raspberrypi.org/products/raspberry-pi-3-model-b/) (I had a spare one at the office) and perhaps an external hard drive, although an SD card might be sufficient for you.
 Mine came with 16GB and would have been enough.